ManticoreGamesInc/platform-documentation/src/tutorials/ai_activity_tutorial.md

 4. Click the **Copy To Clipboard** button.
 5. In your `AI_TicTacToe` script, paste the new snippet.

-In the context of TicTacToe, the only thing Idle needs to do is... wait your turn.
+In the context of TicTacToe, the only thing Idle needs to do is wait your turn.

 !!! note
     The code snippet contains a stubbed implementation for each of the four methods of the AI Activity class, as members of a `local IdleActivity = {}` Lua table.